- Community Partners

 Sara has more than a decade of professional writing experience and also brings to the position the knowledge and skills of a webmaster, graphic designer, and media and communications liaison.
 Sara works in NCALL’s Madison, Wisconsin office.

-National Clearinghouse on Abuse in Later Life, a project of the Wisconsin Coalition Against Domestic Violence
+National Clearinghouse on Abuse in Later Life, a project of End Domestic Abuse WI: The Wisconsin Coalition Against Domestic Violence